 One of the popular memoirs published about Mexico back around the turn of the millennium —now long-past its ‘best seller’ days— is Tony Cohan’s On Mexican Time.

-The book narrates the experiences of Tony and his wife Masako as they serendipitously discover San Miguel de Allende in the 1980s, and soon afterwards spontaneously decide to leave their highly-strung life situations in Los Angeles and move back to San Miguel to live.
+The book narrates the experiences of Tony and his wife Masako as they serendipitously discover San Miguel de Allende in the 1980s, and soon afterwards spontaneously decide to leave their highly-strung life situations in Los Angeles and move to live in San Miguel.

-Cohan’s chronicle is a blend of personal observations about a Mexican culture that is at once alien and alluring to the new couple, with narratives that describe some everyday experiences and sentiments new foreign residents often pass through as they establish their presence here and begin to settle into their new routines and surroundings.
+Cohan’s chronicle is a blend of personal observations about a Mexican culture that is at once alien and alluring to the new arrivals, with narratives that describe some everyday experiences and sentiments foreign residents often pass through as they establish their presence here and begin to settle into their routines and surroundings.

 The memoir traverses a 15-year interval of the couple’s life together, which begins around the time of the 1985 earthquake that rocked Mexico City and concludes around the time of the book’s publication date in 2000.
 The narratives illustrate Mexico as it was in that era, and if you had read this book at the turn of the century, you would have recognized the continuing presence then of what Tony Cohan describes, while also mindful that Mexico was on the cusp of significant change.